On the Frobenius number of certain numerical semigroups: Abstract

 Let $0<\lambda\leq1$, $\lambda\notin\left\{\frac24, \frac27, \frac2{10}, \frac2{13}, \ldots\right\}$, be a real and $p$ a prime number, with $[p,p+\lambda p]$ containing at least two primes.
 Denote by $f_\lambda(p)$ the largest integer which cannot be written as a sum of primes from $[p,p+\lambda p]$.
 Then

-Further Wilf's question in \cite{wilf_1978} has a positive answer for all semigroups of multiplicity $p$ containing the primes from $[p,2p]$.
-In particular, this holds for the semigroup generated by all primes not less than $p$, cf. \cite[proposition~5]{hellus_rechenauer_waldi_19}.
+Further a question of Wilf about the 'Money-Changing Problem' has a positive answer for all semigroups of multiplicity $p$ containing the primes from $[p,2p]$.
+In particular, this holds for the semigroup generated by all primes not less than $p$.
+The latter special case was already shown in a previous paper.

-\textit{MSC 2010}: 11D07; 11P32; 20M14.
+\textit{MSC 2020}: 11D07; 11P32; 20M14.

 \textit{Keywords}: Numerical semigroups, Diophantine Frobenius problem, Wilf's conjecture on numerical semigroups, Goldbach conjecture.